 - Finish your project.
 Do something impossible.
 Change your life.

 I’m tired of writing, so let’s do this.

 Cold showers.
 Every day for the month of April.
-Pick 1 Impossible Thing.
-Do it and Finish it.
+Pick one impossible thing.
+Do it and finish it.

 I’m doing it.
 Are you?

 Deal with your fear this weekend.
 It’s time to put up or shut up.
 Do something impossible or go home.
-Give cold shower therapy a try.
+Give CST a try.

-(Let me know what you’re planning on doing in the comments)
+(Let me know what you’re planning on doing in the comments below.)

 What Does Cold Shower Therapy Actually Do?